BestSemper/senior-research-project/README.md

 # The Process
-All coding and model training was done on a Macbook Pro M4 Max with 48 GB RAM and a 40-core GPU.
+All coding and model training was done on a Macbook Pro M4 Max.

 1. Collect many YouTube slalom ski racing videos and record each skier's slalom points given in the U.S. Ski and Snowboard [website](https://www.usskiandsnowboard.org/public-tools/members).
-2. Put all of the data into `videos.txt` and Download each YouTube video by running `download_video.py`.
+2. Put all of the data into `training/videos.txt` and download each YouTube video by running `training/download_video.py`.
-3. Extract the pose data of the skier in the form of coordinates with YOLO-NAS-POSE by running  `get_pose_data.py`.
+3. Extract the pose data of the skier in the form of coordinates with YOLO-NAS-POSE by running  `training/get_pose_data.py`.
-4. Track the skier throughout the video by running `track_skier.py`.
+4. Track the skier throughout the video by running `training/track_skier.py`.
-5. Train the model using tensorflow by running `train_model.py`
+5. Train the model using tensorflow by running `training/train_model.py`

 # Installation
 This project primarily uses Python for all parts, including both frontend and backend.
-All code was run with Ptyhon 3.9.6 to avoid package version conflicts.
+All code was run with Python 3.9.6 to avoid package version conflicts.
 For testing the code, first download [Python 3.9.6](https://www.python.org/downloads/) if not installed already.
 Then, create a virtual environment:

 ```sh
 python -m venv venv